Last updated 11/1/2024 by KK

 Can be too novel for students

 For whatever reason, some students are confused by the concept of tokens.
 It’s a novel approach to late and make-up work, and some students can’t wrap their heads around it.
-Anecdotally, the students who struggle with tokens the most seem to be students who already routinely ask for extensions.
+Anecdotally, the students who struggle with the token economy system the most seem to be students who already routinely ask for extensions.
 They are already knowledgeable about the ‘hidden curriculum’ and have used this system to their advantage.
-The token system violates this construct and confuses them.
+The token economy system violates this construct and confuses them.
 A few even become angry at this perceived loss of privilege.

 Related to the novelty, students also forget that tokens or the late bank exists.
 It's recommended to do a thorough explanation and walk-through at the beginning of the course with a few more reminders throughout.
 (Talbert, 2021).
 If you send out regular announcements reminding students of upcoming deadlines, which is best practice (Morrow et al., 2022), consider adding a reminder about using tokens on extensions.